Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 - <sub>***Fri, Jan 24, 6:59 PM***: Then the offer at scroll.in.</sub>
 - <sub>***Tue, Apr 28, 11:29 PM***: And finally the job offer at Atlan as full-time.</sub>

 <sub>*(You saw this funny thing, that all the job offers that I never joined, I had recieved their confirmations on fridays.
 So, maybe there is something with friday.
-Nothing, I was just taking the reader's attention away.
-That was a pun!
+Nothing, I was just trying to be little spooky.
+Ok, ignore, that was *just* a pun!
 XD)*</sub>

 <sub>The first job offer literally made me cry.
 I worked so hard & waited so damn long for that first job offer.
 And to me, all these job offers were equally special & made me equally happy at their own times.</sub>

-<sub>There were more job offers, that I never got the offer letters because I somehow rejected the offers myself.
+<sub>There were some more job offers, that I never got the offer letters for, because I somehow rejected the offers myself.
 And I'm happy that there are some really good names in that list (don't doubt, I had other better offers, opportunities or better priorities at the time, so I left).
 But at last, I'm finally doing what I wanted. :)</sub>

 <sub>***Ok, now a brief about work!***<sub/>

 <sub>Nothing really special (even though it was my first day as full-time.
-It would've been although if I was in office.
-Maybe...
-I'm trying to console my heart XD).
-I worked, took some new tasks, learnt a lot around them, and did well with the results.
-It was a good peaceful productive working day.</sub>
+It would've been special although if I was in office.
+Or, maybe...
+I'm *just* trying to console my heart XD).
+I worked, took some new tasks, learnt a lot around them, and did well as whole.
+It was a good peaceful, productive working day.</sub>

 <sub>There is something really nice to mention here.</sub>